xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 Thus we can only ask for isomorphism between objects.

 The terminal object as an universal construction,
-- The pattern is single object,
+- The pattern is single object.
 - The ranking is that `A` is better than `B`, if there is a unique arrow from `B` to `A`.
   - Note that the ranking is not total but partial order. the terminal object is the best of such pattern.